 Run the SFC command when troubleshooting a buggy Windows system.
 SFC works by scanning for and replacing system files that are corrupt, missing, or changed.
 Even if the SFC command doesn’t repair any files, running it will at least confirm that no system files are corrupted and then you can continue to troubleshoot your system with other methods.
 You can use the SFC command as long as the computer itself will start.
 If Windows will start normally, you can run it from an administrative command prompt.
 If Windows won’t start normally, you can try starting it in Safe Mode or in the recovery environment by booting from your installation media or recovery disc.

-However you get to the Command Prompt—normally, Safe Mode, or recovery environment—you’ll use the command the same way.
-Just remember that if you start Windows normally, you will need to open the Command Prompt with administrative privileges.
+However you get to the Command Prompt — normally, Safe Mode, or recovery environment — you’ll use the command the same way.
+Just remember that if you start Windows normally, you will need to open the Command Prompt or PowerShell with administrative privileges.
 To do this, right-click the Start button and select “Command Prompt (Admin)”.

 At the Command Prompt, type the following command and press Enter to run a full system scan and have SFC attempt repairs: